-DESIGN OBJECTIVE DESIGN RESPONSE AVOID BUILDING DESIGN To support new buildings to demonstrate a high architectural standard that responds to the local setting.
-To support development that contributes positively to the streetscape through the use of innovative architectural responses and by presenting visually interesting façades to the street.
-To support and maintain views at key public realm viewlines and activity centre arrival views (refer Map 10).
-To reinforce the existing pattern of fine-grain shopfronts across the Activity Centre.
-To support roof forms that contribute to creating an appealing and varied skyline.
-To provide buildings within the Development on key corner sites should emphasise the corner through façade articulation and roof form.
-Buildings on corner sites should be designed to actively address both frontages at street level.
-The prominence of the Landmark Arrival Site at 1288 Burwood Highway be provided through building and site design to address the eastern approach into the Activity Centre.
-Articulate the form and façades of buildings through the use of different colours and materials, and through the composition of rebates, openings and setbacks.
-Upper level setbacks on Dawson Street and three storey buildings should be a minimum of 2m with articulated façades allowing for rebates and façade effects, in order to ameliorate visual building bulk and provide for variation in streetscape built form (refer Map 10).
-Provide vertical articulation to visually break up the appearance of building frontages on wider allotments and reflect the existing pattern of fine-grain shopfronts.
+- To support new buildings to demonstrate a high architectural standard that responds to the local setting. - To support development that contributes positively to the streetscape through the use of innovative architectural responses and by presenting visually interesting façades to the street. - To support and maintain views at key public realm viewlines and activity centre arrival views (refer Map 10). - To reinforce the existing pattern of fine-grain shopfronts across the Activity Centre. - To support roof forms that contribute to creating an appealing and varied skyline. - To provide buildings within the Primary Active Frontage Areas that are designed to create an active and engaging street frontage (refer to Map 10). - To support buildings which visually complement the features of the surrounding foothills environment. - To support housing components of developments to be designed to provide universal access at the ground floor and can be easily adapted for a range of users at its entrances and internally. - To provide best practice Environmentally Sustainable Design.

+- Development on key corner sites should emphasise the corner through façade articulation and roof form. - Buildings on corner sites should be designed to actively address both frontages at street level. - The prominence of the Landmark Arrival Site at 1288 Burwood Highway be provided through building and site design to address the eastern approach into the Activity Centre. - Articulate the form and façades of buildings through the use of different colours and materials, and through the composition of rebates, openings and setbacks. - Upper level setbacks on Dawson Street and three storey buildings should be a minimum of 2m with articulated façades allowing for rebates and façade effects, in order to ameliorate visual building bulk and provide for variation in streetscape built form (refer Map 10). - Provide vertical articulation to visually break up the appearance of building frontages on wider allotments and reflect the existing pattern of fine-grain shopfronts.
 This vertical articulation should reflect the standard width of shopfronts (5-7m).
-Refer to diagram below: Large b streetsc Primary Active Frontage Areas that are designed to create an active and engaging street frontage (refer to Map 10).
-To support buildings which visually complement the features of the surrounding foothills environment.
-To support housing components EXISTING BUILDINGS NEW BUILDING ON WIDER ALLOTMENT of developments to be designed to provide universal access at the ground floor and can be easily adapted for a range of users at its entrances and internally.
-Provide roof forms that vary in form and reflect the ridgeline of the Dandenong Ranges.
-Roof forms should be integrated with the overall building façade design.
-On larger buildings, articulate or divide roof forms into distinct sections in order to minimise visual bulk and respond to the roof proportions of existing buildings.
-Where Primary Active Frontages are identified (refer to Map 10), buildings should provide pedestrian interest and interaction with a permeable façade incorporating windows and door openings with clear glazing.
-Refer to diagram overleaf.
+Refer to diagram below: